pavlik-dev/kogame-translate/README.md

 **Kogame Translate** makes it possible to translate texts into one of 11 languages ​​using open language models, at a speed comparable to other popular machine translation services.

-## Building
-You can use Android Studio to build it, just like you would build any other app.

-Please note that Kogame Translate requires Android 7+.
-I'm working on lowering this requirement and am hoping for at least Android 4.4 or 5.

 ## Supported Languages
 As of now, Kogame Translate supports the following languages:
 * German